-- For article in a Book: 88
+88 - For article in a Book:

-- 89 Stanz, R. F. (1983).
+- Stanz, R. F. (1983).
 Practical methods for the apprehension and sustained containment of supernatural entities.
-In G. 90 L. Yeager (Ed.), Paranormal and occult studies: Case studies in application (pp. 42-64).
-London, England: 91 OtherWorld Books. - 92 - For article in a Journal: - Rottweiler, F. T., & Beauchemin, J. L. (1987).
-Detroit and Sarnia: Two foes on the brink of destruction.
-93 - 94 Canadian/American Studies Journal, 54.
-66-146. - Tables (if necessary) will be included within the text and edited as follows: 95 - Each table has to have a number and a title (for example, Table 1.
-Title), placed above the 96 table itself, edited in TNR 10, alignment centered and 6 pt spacing paragraph after.
-97 - The text within tables will be edited with TNR 10 or a smaller font size, depending on 98 \ 99 situation, so that the figures remain aligned in one row. - If the table is going on the second page, then make sure there are inserted the table column 100 headings.
-101 - The table will be automatically Autofit to window.
-102 - - It is mandatory that tables are inserted in editable format (not as pictures).
-103 - All texts and indications included in the tables must be written in English.
-104 - For all numbers in the article, you should use "." for decimal separator and "," for 1000 105 separator (e.g. 1,546.04).
-106 - After the table please leave one empty row.
-107 - Figures include graphics, photos, maps etc., and will be included within the text and edited as 108 109 follows: - 110 -Each type of the ones mentioned above has to have a number and a title (for example, Figure 1.
-Title), placed below the figure itself, edited in TNR 10, alignment centered and 6 pt spacing 111 paragraph before.
-Figures' titles must be written in text, not included in the graphics.
-112 - 113 All texts and indications included in the graphics (e.g. Legend) must be written in English. - Figures must have the proper resolution, contrast and sharpness in order to be readable in the \ 114 printed version (for a better visibility of information, please consider that the printed version is 115 116 in grayscale format). - After the figure please leave one empty row.
-117 \
+In G. L. Yeager (Ed.), Paranormal and occult studies: Case studies in application (pp. 42-64).
+London, England: - 91 OtherWorld Books.92 For article in a Jour. - 92 For article in a Journal: - 93 Rottweiler, F. T., & Beauchemin, J. L. (1987).
+Detroit and Sarnia: Two foes on the brink of destruction. - 94 Canadian/American Studies Journal, 54.
+66-146. - 95 Tables (if necessary) will be included within the text and edited as follows: - Each table has to have a number and a title (for example, Table 1.
+Title), placed above the table itself, edited in TNR 10, alignment centered and 6 pt spacing paragraph after. - The text within tables will be edited with TNR 10 or a smaller font size, depending on situation, so that the figures remain aligned in one row. - If the table is going on the second page, then make sure there are inserted the table column headings. - 102 The table will be automatically Autofit to window. - 103 It is mandatory that tables are inserted in editable format (not as pictures). - All texts and indications included in the tables must be written in English. - For all numbers in the article, you should use "." for decimal separator and "," for 1000 separator (e.g. 1,546.04). - 107 After the table please leave one empty row. - Figures include graphics, photos, maps etc., and will be included within the text and edited as follows: - Each type of the ones mentioned above has to have a number and a title (for example, Figure 1.
+Title), placed below the figure itself, edited in TNR 10, alignment centered and 6 pt spacing paragraph before.
+Figures' titles must be written in text, not included in the graphics. - All texts and indications included in the graphics (e.g. Legend) must be written in English. - Figures must have the proper resolution, contrast and sharpness in order to be readable in the printed version (for a better visibility of information, please consider that the printed version is in grayscale format). - 117 After the figure please leave one empty row.

-Abbreviations: 118
+118 Abbreviations:

-- Use standard abbreviations (h, min, g, mg, ml etc.) instead of writing complete words.
-119 - With two exceptions (the degree symbol and percent symbol), a space should be left between 120 numbers and the accompanying unit.
-121 - Scientific names should be included for all species in italic font, except for the abbreviations 122 \ "var.", "ssp.", "f.", which indicate rank (e.g., Brassica napus L. ssp. oleifera (DC.)
-Metzg.).
-For all numbers in the article, you should use "." for decimal separator and "," for 1000 123 - 124 separator (e.g. 1,546.04).
-125 - For page numbers intervals, you must use en-dash (-), not a hyphen (-) or em-dash (-).
-126
+- Use standard abbreviations (h, min, g, mg, ml etc.) instead of writing complete words. - With two exceptions (the degree symbol and percent symbol), a space should be left between numbers and the accompanying unit. - Scientific names should be included for all species in italic font, except for the abbreviations "var.", "ssp.", "f.", which indicate rank (e.g., Brassica napus L. ssp. oleifera (DC.)
+Metzg.). - For all numbers in the article, you should use "." for decimal separator and "," for 1000 separator (e.g. 1,546.04). - For page numbers intervals, you must use en-dash (-), not a hyphen (-) or em-dash (-).